Sunday, April 6, 2014 at 2pm: The Flett Family in the Pacific Northwest

 Today, the Historic Fort Steilacoom Association seeks to interpret and preserve the fort’s remaining structures, reminding current and future generations of the fort’s contributions to the history of the United States.

-Reenactors will portray daughters of the fort Commander Col. Casey and Mrs. Casey, and friends from Steilacoom, Fort Nisqually and the Territory.
+The tea will feature “Ladies Fashions of the Ages.”
 Tea and cakes will be served at 2 p.m.
-There will be a “Fancy Fair” silent auction and a hat and bonnet display.
+There will be a “Fancy Fair” silent auction and a fashions display.
+Come wearing your own period fashion if you wish.
 Quarters 2 at 2 p.m.
 Reservations required with paid fee of $15.00.
 Call (253) 582-5838.

 Members of Fort Steilacoom will support the event at Joint Base Lewis-McChord by sending a group of reenactors to perform military maneuvers.